yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/docker/docker-pro-demo/k8s-docker-pro-wsl.md

 ---
 title: Kubernetes Docker Pro Demo on Windows Linux Subsystem
 menu:
   main:
     parent: "With Docker"
 weight: 3
+---

+> **NOTE**: Installing Tyk on Kubernetes requires a multi-node Tyk licence.
+If you are evaluating Tyk on Kubernetes, [contact us](https://tyk.io/about/contact/) to obtain an temporary licence.

----> **Warning!** This demo is **NOT** designed for production use or performance testing.
+> **Warning!** This demo is **NOT** designed for production use or performance testing.
 The Tyk Pro Docker Demo is our full, [On-Premises](https://tyk.io/api-gateway/on-premise/) solution, which includes our Gateway, Dashboard and analytics processing pipeline.

 > This demo will run Tyk On-Premises on your machine, which contains 5 containers: Tyk Gateway, Tyk Dashboard, Tyk Pump, Redis and MongoDB.
 > This demo is great for proof of concept and demo purposes, but if you want to test performance, you need to move each component to a separate machine.